- Photocopying under "fair dealing" for private study or research

 - Who can copy: the CLA licence only authorises photocopying by SOAS students and staff, whereas any Library user can photocopy under "fair dealing".
 External Library users who wish to photocopy items must rely on "fair dealing" for private study or research, or on one of the copyright provisions that allow material to be copied in order to reproduce it in another work (see Reproduction of Library materials).

 - What can be copied: any literary, dramatic, musical or artistic work can be photocopied under "fair dealing" (for definitions of these terms, see What is copyright - and why it matters).
-Only printed books, journals and magazines published in the UK, USA or certain other countries can be copied under the CLA licence, and other exclusions apply.
+There are limits to which works can be copied under the CLA licence, and these limits are based on the category of work (e.g. printed music), whether photocopying or scanning is allowed by a specific territory or publisher, whether reproduction of digital material is allowed by a specific territory or publisher, or whether an author or artist has excluded their work.
 If the item which you want to photocopy is not covered by the CLA licence, it will have to be copied under "fair dealing" or one of the provisions relating to the Reproduction of Library materials.

 - How much can be copied: the extent limits for photocopying under the CLA licence and under "fair dealing" appear essentially the same.
 However, the recommended limits for copying under "fair dealing" are simply that: recommendations based on library sector practice, the views of writers on copyright and guidance issued by other institutions.
 There is no way of predicting what the courts will decide is a "fair" amount in the event of a dispute.
 By contrast, the CLA licence sets down definite limits on how much can be photocopied and therefore provides a greater degree of certainty.